About us

 Jess Tale

-Jess joined Mainstream in 2018, bringing hands on experience building industry leading brands and sales and marketing teams from the ground up, and selling high value products in complex, fast paced entrepreneurial environments.
-Jess’s work history includes building a pharmaceutical patent intelligence company from 2 to 35 people, and stints in product development, management and marketing consulting.
-Working for Mainstream represents the ideal juncture of his skills and passion for sustainability, aquaculture and all things fishy.
+Jess joined Mainstream in 2018, bringing a visionary approach to building industry leading brands and sales and marketing teams from the ground up.
+Jess’s work history includes building a pharmaceutical patent intelligence company from start up through to sale, with stints in product development, management and marketing consulting.
+Since joining Mainstream Jess has led the growth of the Infinity Blue Barramundi brand at a price premium, secured key domestic and international customers in both the food service and retail space, and built a dedicated sales team.
+Working for Mainstream represents the ideal junction of his skills and passion for sustainability, aquaculture and all things fishy.